jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (2) The sale of the debt is treated as being a taxable supply— (a) that is made by the registered person during the taxable period; and (b) on which the amount of tax charged is the tax fraction of the remaining book value of the debt.

+### 26B Resale royalties
+(1) This section applies to a registered person who— (a) receives a resale royalty under section 18 of the Resale Right for Visual Artists Act 2023 in relation to or in respect of their taxable activity; and
+  (b) was notified by the collection agency under regulation 10 of the Resale Right for Visual Artists Regulations 2024 that the resale of the original visual artwork which gave rise to the resale royalty was not a supply that was charged with tax under section 8.
+(2) Unless subsection (3) applies, the registered person must add to their output tax under section 20 for the taxable period in which they receive the resale royalty an amount equal to the tax fraction of the amount of the resale royalty, including any percentage of the resale royalty retained by the collection agency under section 20 of the Resale Right for Visual Artists Act 2023.
+(3) If the resale of the original visual artwork was zero-rated under section 11, the resale royalty paid to the right holder by the collection agency must also be zero-rated.

 ## Part 4 — Assessment of tax